cloud-native-toolkit/site-developer-guide/docs/reference/tools/container-image-security-enforcement.md

 A script that demonstrates how to easily create a GPG key, publish it to a vault, setup cluster secrets, and setup a default ClusterImagePolicy (as described below) is available at https://github.com/IBM/ibm-garage-tekton-tasks/blob/image-signing/utilities/setup-image-signing-keys.sh

-The [toolkit's 2-build-tag-push.yaml](https://github.com/IBM/ibm-garage-tekton-tasks/blob/main/tasks/2-build-tag-push.yaml) tekton task has also been updated to accept the output of this script and enforce signatures during the builder's push phase.
+The [toolkit's 8-image-release.yaml](https://github.com/IBM/ibm-garage-tekton-tasks/blob/main/tasks/8-image-release.yaml) tekton task has also been updated to accept the output of this script and enforce signatures during the image release phase.

 ### Create an Image Signing Key